-Parking at Moraine Lake is extremely limited, and the best bet is to aim to get to Moraine Lake before 6am if you want to park.
+Sentinel Pass hike starts at Moraine Lake.
+Parking at Moraine Lake is extremely limited, so your best bet is to aim to get to Moraine Lake before 6am if you want to park.

 You can also ride a bike to Moraine Lake, and it’s a beautiful ride.

 From the Moraine Lake parking lot walk towards the lake and lodge.
-Continue with the lake on your left-hand side and follow the trail markers for a few hundred meters until you see another sign indicating the start of the Sentinel Pass trail on the right-hand side.
-This is a prime bear habitat, thus at certain times of the year Parks Canada will insist on hiking in groups to limit bear encounters.
+Continue, keeping the lake on your left-hand side, and follow the trail markers for a few hundred meters until you see another sign indicating the start of the Sentinel Pass trail on the right-hand side.
+This is a prime bear habitat, therefore at certain times of the year Parks Canada will insist on hiking in groups to limit bear encounters.
 Those without large enough groups will often wait by the sign for the next group and opt to hike together to meet the minimum size requirements.

 The real treat of the hike is coming down from Sentinel Pass.
 The view of the Valley of Ten Peaks continues to expand and develop.
 Pause again in the alpine meadow before the pleasant jaunt back to the lake.
 The long uphill trek is a pleasant experience going down, and soon you are back at the wonderful Moraine Lake.

-At times during the year the hike requires groups of a minimum of 4-6 people.
+- At specified times during the year you will be required to hike in groups of a minimum of 4-6 people.
 When this is the case, simply wait at the trailhead that flares off from Moraine Lake.
 Other hikers will let you join their group.